Why Choose Organic Cotton?

 Cotton is the biggest non-food commodity in the world, it’s been used for making cloth (we think) for 7,000 years.
 Scientists searching caves in Mexico found cloth and bolls of cotton that they estimate to be that old, and that’s a very long time indeed.
 The world grows a great big fluffy 25.9 million tonnes of cotton every year.
 Wow.

-Top of our list of things to do is to be is as good as we can be for our planet.
-We’re in the business to make fabulous fabrics but making them well and sustainably is as important to us as a good night’s sleep.
+Top of our list of things to do is to be as good as we can be for our planet.
+We’re in the business to make fabulous fabrics, but making them well and sustainably is as important to us as a good night’s sleep.
+We can be sure that by choosing to buy organic cotton we are supporting an industry that is more sustainable and more ethical than normal cotton.
+Growing cotton without the use of any chemical pesticides or fertilizers is great for many reasons...

 We are on a big journey of carbon footprint discovery here, as we make our business as green and sustainable as possible.
 Organic cotton is approximately 18% less carbon intensive than regular cotton, so as we uncover the carbon footprint of every different pillowcase and PJ top in our collection (which will take some time), adding organic cotton to our range is a jolly good place to start.

-So, by choosing from our lovely organic cotton ranges, not only are you making your bed and bedtime great, you’re also helping somewhere down the supply chain to make things better in this world.
+So by choosing from our lovely organic cotton ranges, not only are you making your bed and bedtime great, you’re also helping somewhere down the supply chain to make things better in this world.

-As always, do get in touch if you have any questions, you can help us be better (we are always learning).
+As always, do get in touch if you have any questions; you can help us be better (we are always learning).

 Is it organic cotton bedtime yet?